SOMBALAK

 Rather than a dry historical account, Sombalak traces the love between a Yolŋu woman and a young Makassan sailor through the song, dances and multi-media presented as a major theatrical event.

 During the trade of trepang until 1907, the Makassans and the Australian Aboriginal people, especially in Marege (a name of Makassans referring to the north Australian coastline), became trading partners and historical family relations.
-These hundreds of years of encounters are documented into numerous archaelogical, historical, social and cultural customs, from the images of the boat and sail that was found in cave paintings in North Australia and Aboriginal bark paintings to songlines (traditional Aboriginal song stories).
-From these inspirations, for this project, we have chosen the word Sombalak, the sail, in Makassar language, which is also known as Dhomala, Djomula or Dhumala in Yolŋu Language.
+These centuries of encounters are documented through numerous archaeological, historical, social, and cultural customs.
+From images of boats and sails found in cave paintings in North Australia and Aboriginal bark paintings to songlines (traditional Aboriginal song stories), the legacy is rich.
+Drawing from these inspirations, we have chosen the word Sombalak for this project, meaning “sail” in the Makassar language.
+This term is also known as Dhomala, Djomula, or Dhumala in Yolŋu language.

 Knowing that there are lots of friendships, sad and happy stories among these people, we have decided to present a love story to celebrate these encounters.
 A story that can connect everyone, not only between Makassan-Marege but also those who seek the meaning of connection through celebration of common-culture and shared-stories between different nations, highlighting the vibrant interactions and resiliences of certain cultures, and also something that symbolises a profound spiritual connection and transformation, illustrating the enduring bonds that can transcend geographical boundaries.
-Aimed to be presented as a contemporary opera production, Sombalak integrates elements of traditional music, dance, and storytelling from both Makassan and Aboriginal Australian cultures, creating a rich and complex presentation of sound and movement that enhances the narrative.
-The audience is invited to experience the harmonisation of these musical traditions, which not only enrich the storytelling but also celebrate the shared cultural heritage that unites these communities.
+Aimed as a contemporary opera production, Sombalak blends elements of traditional music, dance, and storytelling from both Makassan and Aboriginal Australian cultures.
+This fusion creates a rich, layered experience of sound and movement that deepens the narrative.
+The audience is invited to experience the harmonisation of these musical traditions, which not only enhance the storytelling but also celebrate the shared cultural heritage that unites these communities.

 Sombalak is an opera that tells the story of the historical trade relationships between Makassan sailors and the First Nations people of Northern Australia from the mid-18th century.
 Set against the backdrop of cultural exchange and trade in sea cucumber, pearl, and turtle shell, the show follows a Makassan sailor who falls in love with an Indigenous woman.
 Their love story unfolds amidst the vibrant cultural interactions and shared traditions of the Marege, Bugis, and Makassar peoples.
 The couple’s journey across the Arafura Sea symbolizes a profound spiritual connection, as they navigate the complexities of their union and the challenges of cultural expectations.

-Tragedy strikes when the sailor is lost at sea, leaving the woman to return to Marege with their child, embodying the fusion of their cultures.
+Tragedy strikes when the sailor is lost at sea, leaving the woman to return to Marege with their child, a living embodiment of the fusion between their cultures.
 Through music and dance, Sombalak celebrates the enduring bonds and shared history between these communities, highlighting themes of love, resilience, and spiritual connection.
 Our goal is to share this opera with audiences in Australia, Indonesia and beyond, fostering appreciation for the deep cultural ties that unite these regions.

 Image of I La Galigo manuscript.
 Episode of The Beginning of The Middle World.
 Image by Andi Awaluddin.
 Manuscript belong to Indo Mosi in Tosora village in Wajo Regency, South Sulawesi